MarieCHessler/yoga-and-more/README.md

 ### Typography

-* Raleway is used for text and menu, since it it easy to read.
+* Raleway is used for text and menu, since it is easy to read.
 Fallback font is sans-serif.
 * Montez is used for logo and headings, since it fits well with the soft feeling of yoga, pilates and meditation.
 Fallback font is sans-serif.
 * Both fonts are from Google Fonts, where they are considered to be a popular pairing.